sylefeb/Silice/learn-silice/Documentation.md

 -   `<::>` binds an IO group, using value *at latest clock rising edge for    inputs*.

 Normally, the bound inputs are tracking the value of the bound VIO as changed during the current clock cycle.
-Therefore, the tracking algorithm/module immediately gets new values (in other words, there is a direct connection).
+Therefore, the tracking unit/module immediately gets new values (in other words, there is a direct connection).
 This, however, produces deeper circuits and can reduce the max frequency of a design.
 These operators allow to bind the value as it was at the cycle start (positive clock edge).
-This introduces a one cycle latency before the algorithm/module sees the change, but makes the resulting circuit less deep.
+This introduces a one cycle latency before the unit/module sees the change, but makes the resulting circuit less deep.
 See also the [notes on algorithms calls, bindings and timings](AlgoInOuts.md).

-> **Note:** when a VIO is bound both to an algorithm input and and algorithm output (making a direct connection between two instantiated algorithms), then using `<::` or `<:` will result in the same behavior, which is controlled by the use of `output` or `output!` on the algorithm driving the output.
-This will be clarified in the future, see [issue #49](https://github.com/sylefeb/Silice/issues/49).
+> **Note:** when a VIO is bound both to an instanced unit input and an instanced unit output (making a direct connection between two instantiated units), then using `<::` or `<:` will result in the same behavior, which is controlled by the use of `output` or `output!` on the algorithm driving the output.
+Silice will issue a warning if using `<::` in that case.

 ### Always assign